-The Kelowna Rockets defensemen have been through a lot together.
+The Kelowna Rockets defencemen have been through a lot together.
 They were teammates for three seasons with the Western Hockey League team, played in top prospects games and all-star events, and now are going through the draft process together.

-Myers, ranked No. 4 among North American skaters for the 2008 NHL Entry Draft by NHL Central Scouting, and Schenn, ranked fifth, traveled together to Detroit for the Top Prospects Luncheon where they attended the Penguins' and Red Wings' morning skates, met members of both teams and had prime seats for a Stanley Cup Final game.
+Myers, ranked No. 4 among North American skaters for the 2008 NHL Entry Draft by NHL Central Scouting, and Schenn, ranked fifth, traveled together to Detroit for the Top Prospects Luncheon, where they attended the Penguins' and Red Wings' morning skates, met members of both teams and had prime seats for a Stanley Cup final game.

-They even shared a room at the Westin Bristol Place Toronto Airport Hotel for the NHL Scouting Combine in Toronto last month.
+They even shared a room at the Westin Bristol Place Toronto Airport Hotel for the NHL scouting combine in Toronto last month.

-That partnership almost certainly will come to an end sometime during the first round of the Draft, when each is selected by different teams.
+That partnership almost certainly will come to an end sometime during the first round of the draft, when each is selected by different teams.
 It may be an end, but it's also the first step to what should be two very productive professional futures.

 "It makes it a lot easier with a guy like that to go through your draft year with," Myers said of Schenn.
 "It's fun whenever you get to do events with a teammate, you get to talk to each other about the different things that have happened.
 It's going well."